manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 ### Configuring

 Manticore uses cmake.
-Assume you're staying inside source dir.
+Assuming you're inside the root dir of the cloned repository.

 ```bash
 mkdir build && cd build
 cmake ..
 ```

-The cmake script will investigate available features and configure the build according to them.
-By default all features considered enabled, if they're available.
-Also script downloads and build some external libraries assuming you want to use them.
+Cmake will investigate available features and configure the build according to them.
+By default all features are considered enabled, if they're available.
+Also script downloads and builds some external libraries assuming you want to use them.
 Implicitly you get support of maximal number of features.

 Also, you can rule configuration explicitly, with flags and options.
 To demand feature `FOO` add `-DFOO=1` to cmake call.
 To disable it - same way, `-DFOO=0`.
 If not explicitly noticed, enabling of not available feature (say, `WITH_GALERA` on MS Windows build) will cause configuration to fail with error.
 Disabling of a feature, apart excluding it from build, also disables it's investigation on the system, and disables their downloading/building, as it would be done for some external libs in case of implicit configuration.

 #### Configuration flags and options

 - **USE_SYSLOG** - allows to use `syslog` in [query logging](Logging/Query_logging.md).
 - **WITH_GALERA** - support replication on search daemon.
 Support will be configured for the build.
 Also, sources of Galera library will be downloaded, built and final module will be included into distribution/installation.
 Usually it is safe if you build with galera, but not distribute the library itself (so, no galera module - no replication).
 But sometimes you may need to explicitly disable it.
 Say, if you want to build static binary which by desing can't load any libraries, so that even presence of call to 'dlopen' function inside daemon will cause link error.
 - **WITH_RE2** - build with using RE2 regular expression library.
 It is necessary for functions like [REGEX()](../Functions/String_functions.md#REGEX%28%29), and [regexp_filter](../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#regexp_filter)
   feature.
 - **WITH_RE2_FORCE_STATIC** - download sources of RE2, compile them and link with them statically, so that final binaries will not depend on presence of shared `RE2` library in your system.
 - **WITH_STEMMER** - build with using Snowball stemming library.
 - **WITH_STEMMER_FORCE_STATIC** - download snowball sources, compile them and link with them statically, so that final binaries will not depend on presence of shared `libstemmer` library in your system.
 - **WITH_ICU** - build with using icu, International Components for Unicode library.
 That is used in tokenization of Chineze, for text segmentation.
 It is in game when morplology like `icu_chinese` in use.
 - **WITH_ICU_FORCE_STATIC** - download icu sources, compile them and link with them statically, so that final binaries will not depend on presence of shared `icu` library in your system.
 Also include icu data file into installation/distribution.
 Purpose of statically linked ICU - is to have the library of known version, so that behaviour is determined and not depends on any system libraries.
 You most probably would prefer to use system ICU instead, because it may be updated in time without need to recompile manticore daemon.
 In this case you need to explicitly disable this option.
 That will also save you some place occupied by icu data file (about 30M), as it will NOT be included into distribution then.
 - **WITH_SSL** - used for support https, and also encrypted mysql connections to the daemon.
 System OpenSSL library will be linked to daemon.
 That implies, that OpenSSL will be required to start the daemon.
   That is mandatory for support of https, but not strictly mandatory for the server (i.e. no ssl means no possibility to connect by https, but other protocols will work).
 SSL library versions starting from 1.0.2 to 1.1.1 may be used by Manticore, however note that **for the sake of security it's highly recommended to use the freshest possible SSL library**.
 For now only v1.1.1 is supported, the rest are outdated ( see [openssl release strategy](https://www.openssl.org/policies/releasestrat.html)
 - **WITH_ZLIB** - used by indexer to work with compressed columns from mysql.
-Used by daemon to provide support of compressed mysql proto.
+Used by daemon to provide support of compressed mysql protocol.
 - **WITH_ODBC** - used by indexer to support indexing sources from ODBC providers (they're typically UnixODBC and iODBC).
 On MS Windows ODBC is the proper way to work witn MS SQL sources, so indexing of `MSSQL` also implies this flag.
 - **DL_ODBC** - don't link with ODBC library.
 If ODBC is linked, but not available, you can't start `indexer` tool even if you want to index something not related to ODBC.
 This option asks indexer to load the library in runtime only when you want to deal with ODBC source.
 - **ODBC_LIB** - name of ODBC library file.
 Indexer will try to load that file when you want to index ODBC source.
 That option is written automatically from available ODBC shared library investigation.
 You can also override that name on runtime, providing environment variable `ODBC_LIB` with proper path to alternative library before running indexer.
 - **WITH_EXPAT** - used by indexer to support indexing xmlpipe sources.
 - **DL_EXPAT** - don't link with EXPAT library.
 If EXPAT is linked, but not available, you can't start `indexer` tool even if you want to index something not related to xmlpipe.
 This option asks indexer to load the library in runtime only